- Where are items located in the library

 HOW CAN I ACCESS MY STETSON EMAIL FROM OFF-CAMPUS?

-are available to current Stetson University students, faculty, and staff
+A list of the computer labs available to current Stetson University students, faculty, and staff is available here.

 WHERE CAN I DO COLOR PHOTOCOPYING?